pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

         return None
 ```

-This `format_response_data()` function extracts the player statistics from the Yahoo Sports API response data (`response_data`) and formats it into a pandas DataFrame.
-Here's a summary of how it works:

-1. Function Arguments
-   - response_data - the JSON object containing player statistics from the Yahoo Sports API.
-2. Response Data Formatting
-   - The function begins by checking if the response_data is empty.
-If it is, the function returns None.
-   - It then attempts to access specific nested fields within the JSON data to extract relevant information.
-   - Inside the try block, the function extracts the player details (name, ID, team name) and player statistics from the JSON data.
-   - It iterates through each player in the response data, creating a dictionary (player_row) containing player details and statistics.
+This `format_response_data()` function will take the given `response_data` (from the Yahoo Sports API) and formats it into a pandas DataFrame.
+At a high level, the function begins by checking if the response_data is empty.
+If it is, the function returns `None`.
+It then attempts to access specific nested fields within the JSON data to extract relevant information.
+Inside the try block, the function extracts the player details (name, ID, team name) and player statistics from the JSON data.
+It iterates through each player in the response data, creating a dictionary (`player_row`) containing player details and statistics.

-   - The player details include 'PLAYER_NAME', 'PLAYER_ID', and 'TEAM_NAME', while the player statistics are dynamically extracted from the JSON data.
-   - These player details and statistics are appended to a list (data).
-   - Finally, the function constructs a pandas DataFrame from the list of dictionaries and returns it.
+The player details include `PLAYER_NAME`, `PLAYER_ID`, and `TEAM_NAME`, while the player statistics are dynamically extracted from the JSON data.
+These player details and statistics are appended to a list (`data`).
+Finally, the function constructs a pandas DataFrame from that list of dictionaries and returns it.
-3. Error Handling
-   - The function includes error handling using a try-except block to catch any exceptions that may occur during the data formatting process.
-   - If an exception occurs (e.g., missing or unexpected data structure), an error message is printed, and the function returns None.

 By using this function in conjunction with the `get_data_for_stat()` function, we can efficiently retrieve, process, and format player statistics from the Yahoo Sports API into a structured DataFrame.